siffletdata/terraform-provider-sifflet/docs/resources/source_v2.md

 Optional:

 - `schedule` (String) Schedule for the source.
 Must be a valid cron expression.
 If empty, the source will only be refreshed when manually triggered.
-- `ssl` (Boolean, Deprecated) Use TLS to connect to Microsoft SQL Server.
+- `ssl` (Boolean, Deprecated) Whether to use SSL to connect to Microsoft SQL Server.

 <a id="nestedatt--parameters--mysql"></a>